DSS 5.1 Release notes¶

 A subset of preparation processors can now be translated to SQL queries.
 When a prepare recipe contains translatable processors, it can be executed fully in-database, which can provide speed-ups up to hundreds of times.

 DSS now includes a new engine for data preparation on Spark that can provide significant performance boosts.

 A subset of preparation processors are compatible with the optimized Spark engine, which will be used automatically whenever possible.
 When non-compatible processors are present, DSS automatically falls back to the previous engine.

 Notebooks (Python and R) can now be run in Docker and Kubernetes

 For more details, please see Containerized notebooks.

 A new plugin allows you to enforce a number of GDPR-related rules on projects:

-For more details, please see the plugin page.
+For more details, please see our tutorial and the plugin page.

-DSS now features an experimental integration with Databricks to leverage Databricks as a Spark execution engine.
+DSS now features an experimental and limited integration with Databricks to leverage Databricks as a Spark execution engine.
 Please contact your Dataiku Account Executive for more details.